wycliffepeart/mysql-invoker/readme.md

 }
 ```

->  Please note that the order of the arguments in the model should match the order of the stored procedure and function argument list.
+>  Please note that the order of the arguments in the model must match the order of the stored procedure and function argument list.

 ```ts